msv-lab/f1x/doc/Development.md

 The entire search space is explicitly represented as a C++ vector `searchSpace` in SearchEngine.cpp.
 The search space can be efficiently traversed in an arbitrary order.

-The following data structures are used for search space representation (in `RepairUtil.h`):
+The following data structures are used for search space representation (in `repair/Core.h`):

 - `TransformationSchema` is a high-level transformation rule (e.g. adding guard)
 - `ModificationKind` is a kind of expression modification (e.g. operator replacement)